 My first encounter with the landfill in Guatemala City

-The first time I visited the landfill in Guatemala City, I took crying from there.
+The first time I visited the landfill in Guatemala City, I left in tears.

 The slum area stretched as far as the eye could see.
 Small, dilapidated sheds with roofs of tin and plastic formed a giant maze that seemed to engulf everyone who ventured inside.